Skip to main content

 1 mentions Positive Neutral Negative

-The character development is noted for its strong design, but the overall experience is marred by poor sound design, leading to a mixed reception.
+The character development is noted for good design, but the overall experience is hindered by poor sound design.

 Skip Critic Reviews